 After the Investigation and Diagnosis step has been completed, the incident is then resolved; meaning service is restored to the customer.
-After the incident is resolved, then the status of the incident record is updated and the Analyst proceeds to the Closure step.
+After the incident is resolved, then the status of the incident record is set to "resolved" and the Analyst proceeds to the Closure step.